Introductory Information on Residential Heat Pumps

 - New England Energy Partnership (NEEP) provides lots of useful information on cold-climate Air Source Heat Pumps (ccASHP).
 We particularly recommend the Air Source Heat Pump Buying Guide.

-- Some resources for choosing an installer: (None of these lists are comprehensive nor should presence or absence on any of these lists be a primary factor in installer selection.
-We always recommend getting multiple quotes.)
+None of these lists are comprehensive nor should presence or absence on any of these lists be a primary factor in installer selection.
+We always recommend getting multiple quotes.

 - Mass Save installer list: Go to Electric Heating and Cooling Systems and look for the Find a Contractor form on the bottom right of the page.